 Prior to setting up a new Key Result data connector, your organization’s IT Administrator may need to approve the connector if there is an approval configuration.
 Once enabled, any user can have their Key Results measure progress from that specific connector.

-Create a Key Result by selecting the kebab menu (3 dots) > Edit Settings then select Add another key result and enter your Key Result name.
+Create a new Key Result by selecting the kebab menu (3 dots) next to the applicable Objective.

 - If the Objective hasn't been created, simply select Create > Team Objective or Personal Objective, then enter your Key Result name.